PaulMeehlSchool/PaulMeehlSchool.github.io/_workshops/2025-09-10-cognitive-model.md

 ### Time and Location

-This workshop will be held <ins>**on-site only**</ins> at Eindhoven University of Technologyon **March 27, 2026**.
+This workshop will be held <ins>**on-site only**</ins> at Eindhoven University of Technologyon **April 20, 2026**.
 Details will be provided to all attendees over email after registration for the workshop.

 Workshops start from 9:30 to 16:30 with a lunch break from 12:30 to 13:30.
 Lunch will not be provided but can be purchased at the university canteen or the on-campus supermarket.